unomedina93/Cypress-Automation/README.md

 VS Code

 1. Download and unzip source code folder
-2. In Cypress you can select the unzipped folder, Cypress-Automation-main, as the project
+2. In Cypress, you can select the unzipped folder, Cypress-Automation-main, as the project
 3. Select Electron as the browser

 HELP -  \